GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 What are Adages?

-Adages are short, memorable sayings that are considered true by the majority of people.
+Adages are short, memorable sayings considered true by most people.
 Typically, they are wise sayings that may be short but are very philosophical.
-Thus, adages can be viewed as something learned due to what many people experience in life.
+Thus, adages can be viewed as lessons learned from what many people experience in life.
 In other words, adages help give wisdom.

 Examples include: